 There can be a significant payment from a ERF contract – especially in the first years.
 Your accountant needs to be ‘on board’ with the potential income and its implications.
 To avoid a large tax bill in any one year, it’s important to know:

 - How will the payments come after that?
 E.g. Yearly or less often?

 - How long does the contract with the partner company last?

-While every effort has been made to have this information accurate and up to date using best industry knowledge, Carbon Farmers of Australia accepts no responsibility for decisions made from the information.
+While every effort has been made to have this information accurate and up to date using best industry knowledge, CFA accepts no responsibility for decisions made from the information.
 It is provided as general information only.
 Farmers and Landholders should get independent legal advice on all aspects of a Carbon Services or Landholder agreement, methods, and projects.

 Would you like to receive regular news and alerts about key developments in Carbon Farming direct to your inbox?